Clivern/Vanguard/README.rst

 Vanguard
 ========

-OnCall AI Assistan, Your Intelligent Incident Resolution Partner!
+OnCall AI Assistant, Your Intelligent Incident Resolution Partner!

 Vanguard is a cutting-edge troubleshooting companion that revolutionizes the incident resolution process.
 By leveraging team documentation and learning from past incident responses, it provides tailored, context-aware support for swift problem-solving.